pvplabs/pvpltools/README.md

 	- dataplusmeta.py
 		- a simple way to pack data and essential meta-data into a single text file

 	- data/
 		- nrel_mpert/
 			- module measurements, model parameters and other data in DataPlusMeta style

+	- tests/
+		- test files for the functions in the main module, to be run with `pytest`

 - examples/
     - module_efficiency_demo.ipynb
     - dataplusmeta_demo.py

+- docs/
+	- sphinx project files and documentation auxiliary files, user guide, etc.

 Development status
 ------------------